Single-wing formation: Modern use

-Although the single-wing has lost much of its popularity since World War II, its characteristic features are still prevalent in all levels of modern football.
+Although the single-wing has lost much of its popularity since the 1950s, its characteristic features are still prevalent in all levels of modern football.
 They include pulling guards, double teams, play action passes, laterals, wedge blocking, trap blocking, the sweep, the reverse and the quick kick.
 Many current offenses, such as the spread option, use single-wing tendencies for running plays, while using wide receivers instead of wingbacks.

 Once a strong running formation, the single wing has been replaced by formations that facilitate passing, while minimizing the running aspect of the game.
 Today the single-wing has evolved into what coaches call the spread offense or shotgun, with the emphasis on passing.
 The most noticeable feature that remains of the powerful Carlisle formation is the long toss from center to the main ball-handler.
 The main talent and field general has become the quarterback instead of the tailback.
-The other single-wing backs have moved close to the line of scrimmage and are split farther from the main line.
+The other single-wing backs have moved close to the line of scrimmage and are split further from the main line.
 Wide receivers are called split-ends, flex ends, slots, and flankers.
 Also, linemen spacing has increased in distance.
-Moving offensive players farther apart serves the purpose of also spreading the defense.
+Moving offensive players further apart serves the purpose of also spreading the defense.
 The goal is to make defenses cover the whole field on every play.

-The current incarnation of the Wildcat offense, which has been adopted by many college, NFL, and high school teams uses many elements of the single-wing formation.
+The current incarnation of the Wildcat offense, which has been adopted by many college, NFL, and high school teams, uses many elements of the single-wing formation.